Welcome to TSCM FAQ

 Our findings can be entered as evidence in legal proceedings.
 We will also act as your expert witness.

-Look for the major warning sign - electronic surveillance.
+Look for the easiest-to-spot warning sign… electronic surveillance.

 Intelligence collection is a leisurely process.
 Your conversations and information are collected – in many ways – long before they are used against you.
 Until this intelligence is used, no harm is done.

-During the intelligence collection stage you still have time to protect yourself... if, you look for the warning signs:
+During the intelligence collection stage you still have time to protect yourself… if, you let us look for the warning signs:

 • GPS tracking,